MarcJ94/NEOMA-Project/README.md

 The uploaded data are in text format.
 For 8602 land points in France, the means of meteorologicals annuals data from 1976 to 2005 has been collected.

-the means of the various annual precipitation indices and number of days of precipitation, on the 8602 land points in mainland France over the reference period (1976-2005)

 ![Part on the 8602 points around France](https://github.com/MarcJ94/NEOMA-Project/blob/master/Screen%20Files/Screen%201.png)

-After fews data preparation, we obtain a dataframe of around 25k rows and 32 columns.
+After fews data preparation (data transformation and normalization, ...), we obtain a dataframe of around 25k rows and 32 columns.
 Each columns is a meteorological caracteristic.

 Below, examples of data collected :